 If your business depends mostly on the internet and telephone usage is also excessive, you can write-off these expenses.
 If you use the internet and telephone for personal and business purposes, you have to mention only the usage cost for business purposes.

-If you require moving related to your business from one place to another, those expenses are tax-deductible.
+Those expenses are tax-deductible if you require moving related to your business from one place to another.
 You may be able to deduct the expense from your taxes fully.
 The moving of supplies, inventory, machinery, etc., qualifies for moving expenses, but the new job location should be 50 miles away from the old job location.

 You can deduct as much as $5000 as your startup cost expense for starting a new business.
 The expenses associated with a new startup venture are marketing of the business, travel, training costs, finding suppliers, etc.